guiklimek/guiklimek/README.md

 <h1 align="center">Hello! 👋 I'm <a href="https://www.linkedin.com/in/guillaume-klimek/">Guillaume Klimek</a></h1>

 - 🧑‍💻 I'm a web developer currently working with Vossloh
+- 👯 I collaborate, argue, laugh and bicker with <a href="https://github.com/gaillarddamien">@gaillarddamien</a>
 - 🌱 I'm always learning
 - 💡 I have a ton of ideas, I love inventing things but my projects are dragging
 - ❤️ I like to discover new things, eat, walk in the nature, play video games, music, manga and so many things